 6 areas that most frequently cause problems:

 Changing a building color shouldn’t make a difference, and 25 years ago it usually didn’t.
-But today’s computer drafting programs process information differently.
+But today’s computer drafting programs process information differently and could affect the schedule.
 Every color has a code and every code is required to create the end result.
 Final color information is needed at the coding stage – performed at the beginning of the drafting process – to help alleviate errors in material colors.

 Framing for roll-up doors

 Roll-up doors can often cause more grief than just about anything.
 For example, is your door a horizontal roll up?
 A vertical roll up?
 A drum/canister door?
 That answer directly affects eave height and the materials provided.
 Having enough room for that door and correct materials billed is critical.
 Oftentimes, framing or bracing can get in the way of the door track.
 Changing the positioning or height of that door, therefore, can cause delays.

 Often, in order to get the job started, builders submit it before a crane is ordered.
 This can cause delays, especially if the crane span, crane height or crane capacity is changing.
 Since the cranes attach to the columns, any changes to the height or width of that crane – even an inch! – has a large impact on your drafting schedules, since the space required between the crane and the walls must be shifted.